 It is considered an employment breach if you undertake any type of work (including paid training) before you are made compliant.

-Once you have been offered the PAL role, please review your student email address daily in order to commence the onboarding process as soon as possible.
-Please note that onboarding will take place between June and August.
+Once you have been offered the PAL role, please check your student email address daily in order to commence the onboarding process as soon as possible.

-Onboarding will involve providing your Right to Work documents and completing the employment documents that the Part Time Hourly Paid (PTHP) Team will send you via your student email address.
+Onboarding will involve providing your Right to Work documents and completing the employment documents that you will be emailed.

 With regards to Right to Work documentation for Tier 4 students, the following guidance provided to us by the Part Time Hourly Paid Team applies:

-For a Tier 4 student, we now only require their Biometric Resident Permit (NOT THEIR PASSPORT);
+For a Tier 4 student, we now only require their Biometric Resident Permit (NOT A PASSPORT);

 A current Biometric Immigration Document (Biometric Residence Permit) issued by the Home Office to the holder which indicates that the named person can currently stay in the UK on a Tier 4 Visa.